Last Updated on 11 August 2025 by LizzyBP

 Celebrating Folk Crafts in Buda Castle

-Visit the Festival of Folk Arts in Budapest’s Castle District between 17. and 20.
-August/Friday-Sunday if you want to find out more about Hungary’s and other nations’ rich folklore and crafts straight from the horse’s mouth.
+Visit the Festival of Folk Arts & Crafts in Budapest’s Castle District between 17. and 20.
+August/Sunday-Wednesday if you want to find out more about Hungary’s and other nations’ rich folklore and crafts straight from the horse’s mouth.

 Entry to the festival is free.